blakedietz/blakedietz.me/content/posts/2021-10-25-week-43/index.md

 ## What I'm doing

-### Elixir nerves calendar
+### Elixir nerves calendar e-ink

-I've been playing with building an Elixir Nerves e-ink calendar with a Raspberry Pi Zero W
+I've been playing with building an Elixir Nerves e-ink calendar with a Raspberry Pi Zero W.

 ## What I'm reading